Decentralized-ID/decentralized-id.github.io/indy-sovrin-evernym/HyperledgerGlobalForum-VON-transcript.md

 <img src="http://i.imgur.com/FxeKL2D.png"/>

+>you know the path is also very meandering and it can be in multiple different media you can be faxing you could be email you could be online you're in person and so forth.
+>
->you know the path is also very meandering and it can be in multiple different media you can be faxing you could be email you could be online you're in person and so forth and so all of this is a very difficult yeah both for the business people but also on the government side we are also in different places verifying data all the time who are you what business we representing or you authorized to represent the businesses
+>**All of this is a very difficult both for the business people but also on the government side**.
+We are also in different places verifying data all the time: who are you? whos business are you representing?
+Are you authorized to represent the businesses?

 <img src="http://i.imgur.com/sIiI6Ni.png"/>

-In the most complicated cases for like liquor and so forth shareholders and employees have **criminal background checks** they make sure that nobody owns more than 8 stores that sells liquor and so forth and so on so I can take up to a year so.
+In the most complicated cases, for liquor and so forth, shareholders and employees have **criminal background checks.** They make sure that nobody owns more than 8 stores that sells liquor, and can take up to a year so.

 <img src="http://i.imgur.com/GM9FxgX.png"/>